By David McPherson

 For a summer home or cottage, delivery time, in particular, is critical so that the short season is not lost.
 In a traditional site build, choosing the wrong contractor can often lead to time and cost overruns for consumers.

-Another key advantage for purchasers is that modular homes are often sturdier, Weppler says.
+Another key advantage for purchasers is that factory-built homes are often sturdier, Weppler says.
 This includes subfloors and especially floor joists.
 Since modular homes are transported down the highway, the structures are built more sturdily to withstand the road journey, usually leading to a stronger, more airtight home with less preventive maintenance needed in the future.

 “Our homes are built indoors, protected from the elements, in an airtight manner,” Weppler adds.
 “The walls are built on a flat table and we put the studs together with a one-piece vapour barrier, adding the drywall on the flat surface and not hacking into the vapour barrier to create that very important seal.”